BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/EncodingFormats.md

 > Important: The `∅` column under Cage Content and Cell Content indicates that *empty* is a valid value.
 Emptiness is denoted by the value `0`.

-## Version B coding
+## Version B encoding

-All puzzles are currently using Version B coding.
+All puzzles are currently using Version B encoding.

 This encoding transforms all of the information about each cell of a puzzle into an integer and appends that value to the encoding being constructed.

-Version B uses 4 types of transformations to produce encoded output.
+Version B uses 4 transformations to produce encoded output.

 - term Pack: [Transform a set of candidates](<doc:PackCandidates>) into a single value.
 - term Cell Content: [Transform cell content](<doc:CellContentTransform>) into a single value.
 - term Cage Content: [Transform cage content](<doc:CageContentTransform>) into a single value.
 - term Shift: [Transform a group of values](<doc:ShiftTransform>) into a single value.
 This is the final transformation that combines all values into a single integer representation for the data describing a cell.

 Some types of data go through multiple transformations as shown in the table.
 For example *Cell Content Candidates* are first packed and then transformed with the cell content transform.
-If we're coding a Jigsaw Sudoku the *Shapes Group* values are shifted along with the transformed candidates to produce a new value.
+If we're encoding a Jigsaw Sudoku the *Shapes Group* values are shifted along with the transformed candidates to produce a new value.

 Once all of the data for a cell has been transformed into a single value use <doc:FieldCoding> to output the value.